Skip to Content

 542 West 22nd Street, New York, NY 10011, United States

 Apartheid.
 War.
 Colonialism.
 These are core subjects for William Kentridge, the multifaceted South African artist.
-Kentridge is known for the political films he makes out of drawings in charcoal (he photographs a drawing; partially erases, redraws it, and photographs it again; eventually these successive images add up to a movie).
-He also creates fascinating sculptures and triptychs, using recurring symbols that are the basis of a Kentridgean lexicon.
+Kentridge is known for the political films he makes out of drawings in charcoal (he photographs a drawing; partially erases it, redraws it, and photographs it again; eventually these successive images add up to a movie).
+He also creates fascinating sculptures and triptychs that use recurring symbols—the basis of a Kentridgean lexicon.
 This exhibition in New York City presents his film series “Self-Portrait as a Coffee Pot,” as well as the 70 works on paper that went into its creation.
-The show spans both floors of the gallery’s 22nd Street location and expands into its 18th Street gallery too. —Elena Clavarino
+The show spans both floors of the gallery’s 22nd Street location and expands into its 18th Street gallery, too. —Elena Clavarino